Meghan gets a fright while racing miniature F1 cars in Melbourne

 Meghan and husband Harry were being shown a display by the F1 in Schools team and were given the chance to race two miniature cars during a reception at Government House in Melbourne.

+Upon seeing the table-turned-drag race track, Harry joked, “We should put one in Buckingham Palace.”

-However, pupils from Trinity Grammar, who have been involved with the programme, forgot to tell them about the noise generated when the cars started.
+Pupils from Trinity Grammar, who have been involved with the programme, forgot to tell the couple about the noise generated by the car’s hydraulics when they started.

 The lights went out and both Harry and Meghan pressed the buttons to launch their cars along the state dining room table.